padkinsdev/funsies-bot/README.md

 A Discord bot made using discord.py

 ## General Information
-Bot hosted on Heroku with data stored in Amazon S3.
-Current version is being modified to work with SQL.
+Current version is in private development, and the git version will be updated at some point in the future.

 ## Location of commands
 All bot commands are found in `botfiles/myCommands.py`. `required` contains the utilities needed to make the bot run smoothly.